LogicalTrust/minerva_lib/README.md

     include ../../mk/minerva.mk

-the include of minerva.mk is mandatory as it does magic to generate fuzzer for you.
+the include of minerva.mk is mandatory (it does magic to generate fuzzer for you).
 Building system is mostly inspired by BSD ports.

-Following parameters to Makefile are supported:
+Makefile also supports a few parameters, as follows: